Mutagen-Modding/Synthesis/DEVELOPMENT.md

 The pipeline handles CLI parsing, load order construction, settings GUI integration, and plugin export.

+### Logging Guidelines: Runner vs Patcher

+Synthesis has two distinct "sides" with different logging approaches:

+**Runner Side** (Synthesis.Bethesda.Execution, Synthesis.Bethesda.GUI, Synthesis.Bethesda.CLI):
+- Code that orchestrates patcher execution, manages Git repos, handles compilation, etc.
+- **Use `ILogger`** for all logging
+- Inject via constructor: `private readonly ILogger _logger;`
+- Use appropriate log levels:
+  - `_logger.Information()` - General informational messages
+  - `_logger.Debug()` - Detailed debugging information
+  - `_logger.Warning()` - Warnings that don't prevent execution
+  - `_logger.Error()` - Errors that prevent operation
+- Examples: ExecuteRun, RunAGroup, GitPatcherRun, BuildPatcher

+**Patcher Side** (Mutagen.Bethesda.Synthesis, Synthesis.Bethesda):
+- Code that patchers directly use or that runs within the patcher process
+- **Use `Console.WriteLine()`** for logging
+- This output goes to the patcher's console and is captured by the runner
+- Examples: PatcherStateFactory, SynthesisPipeline, IPatcherState implementations

+**Why the distinction?**
+- The runner has access to full DI infrastructure and uses ILogger to route logs to GUI, files, or console
+- Patchers run as separate processes and their console output is captured and displayed by the runner
+- Mutagen.Bethesda.Synthesis is distributed as a NuGet package and cannot depend on Synthesis logging infrastructure

 ### Build System

 - Uses `dotnet build` via process execution (Synthesis.Bethesda.Execution/DotNet/Builder/Build.cs)